zchesny/recipe_finder/NOTES.md

 - A recipe has a name
 - A recipe has an author
 - A recipe has a rating (stars)
-- A recipe has a quote (?)
+- A recipe has a description
 - A recipe has ingredients
 - A recipe has directions
-- A recipe has prep time
+- A recipe has prep time: X
-- A recipe has cook time
+- A recipe has cook time: X
-- A recipe has total time ("ready in")
+- A recipe has total time ("ready in"): X (TOO HARD TO PARSE)
 - A recipe has nutrition facts
 - A recipe has a url